 At the end of his major league career, Wills played second base for the Cubs at age 29 in 1982, while Ryne Sandberg, in his first full season, played third base.
 The next year, Ron Cey was acquired to play third, Wills decided to play in Japan, and Sandberg was moved to second base.

 He is one of only two major leaguers to play in a major league game against his father as manager (the other is Moises Alou).

 While in Japan, he played for Hankyu.
 He later worked in real estate and, in the mid-1990s, spent 10 years in player development with the Rangers.
 He managed in 1988-1990 with the Butte Copper Kings with whom he won two divisional titles, the Gastonia Rangers in 1991, the Charlotte Rangers in 1992 and in 1995-1996 with the Hudson Valley Renegades in Poughkeepsie, N.Y.
+He spent 1993-1994 as a roving infield and baserunning coach.
 Later, Bump Wills was working with high school players in the Spokane Valley and in Dallas.

 In 1979, a baseball card was issued showing that Wills was part of the Toronto Blue Jays.
 The Rangers had come close to trading him, and Topps, which found out, wanted to get the right name on the cards that were being printed.
 However, the trade never took place.
 Topps issued a different card with the correct team, so there are two 1979 Bump Wills Topps cards.

 Year-By-Year Minor League Managerial Record

 |1988||Butte Copper Kings||Pioneer League||44-36||1st||Texas Rangers||Lost League Finals|

 |1991||Gastonia Rangers||South Atlantic League||69-73||8th||Texas Rangers|